Senipah/VBA-Better-Array/docs/api/methods/Splice.md

 : `Variant()`

 Description
-: An array containing the deleted elements.
+: A zero-based array containing the deleted elements.
 If only one element is removed, an array of one element is returned.
 If no elements are removed, an empty array is returned.

 ## Inspiration
 * <http://www.ecma-international.org/ecma-262/10.0/index.html#sec-array.prototype.splice>